EngredV/Projects/vanegasE/README.md

 The main goal of this project was to make a webpage that implements everything learned in class and that also contains the labs done so far.

+## INSTRUCTIONS
+To view the website, you can download the zip file and click on index.html and the website should open in your web browser.
+This is the only file you need to open since the rest of the files are information contained within the website itself.

 ## Status
 Project is: Finished